 The signs of unspecified anxiety disorder will usually mirror the symptoms of two or more of the other anxiety disorders.
 This means they may include sleep problems, panic attacks, and selective amnesia.
 Other emotional symptoms of unspecified anxiety disorder are irritability and an avoidance of situations or circumstances that may trigger a memory of past trauma.
 Many people also suffer extreme detachment, withdrawing from friends and family.

 There are also physical problems associated with this disorder.
 Crippling panic attacks are common for those with unspecified anxiety disorder.
 A person may have some or all of the above symptoms as well as others that appear with other types of anxiety disorders.
 If treatment isn’t sought, there is a good chance that the problem will get worse before it gets better.

-While treatment for this anxiety disorder is made a little more difficult because of the unknowns and the appearance of symptoms from several other disorders, you will be able to find a therapist here at GoMentor.com who offers online therapy for Unspecified Anxiety Disorder.
-Therapy and counseling can help a person learn to deal with the symptoms of this disorder while also teaching them methods to avoid future problems.
+While treatment for this anxiety disorder is made a little more difficult because of the unknowns and the appearance of symptoms from several other disorders, you will be able to find a therapist here at GoMentor.com who offers online therapy for unspecified anxiety disorder.
+Therapy and counselling can help a person learn to deal with the symptoms of this disorder while also teaching them methods to avoid future problems.
 Because of the risk of other mental problems arising from an anxiety disorder that is left untreated, getting therapy and counseling should be made a priority.
-Our associated psychologists can offer the emotional support as well as practical information that can help make unspecified anxiety disorder less of a problem.
+Our associated psychologists can offer the emotional support as well as practical information through GoMentor 24/7 that can help make unspecified anxiety disorder less of a problem.